Cambridge’s Work to Address Root Causes of Poor Health Gains National Attention

 The community has received a cash prize of $25,000 in recognition of its efforts and was honored on Feb.
 20 at an event held at the Robert Wood Johnson Foundation in Princeton, New Jersey.
 The city of Cambridge will celebrate this achievement during National Public Health Week in April.

 “These prize winners represent leadership at its finest—trailblazers creating a culture of health,” said Dr. Risa Lavizzo-Mourey, RWJF president and CEO.
 “Today we honor leaders from government, business, public health, health care, and education who stand shoulder-to-shoulder working toward better health.
-The RWJF Roadmaps to Health Prize shines a light on their accomplishments; we hope it will inspire others to take bold steps to improve health in their communities.”
+The RWJF Culture of Health Prize shines a light on their accomplishments; we hope it will inspire others to take bold steps to improve health in their communities.”

 Cambridge was honored for its achievements in the areas of healthy eating and physical activity, strengthening families, progressive urban planning, and integration of public health within the Cambridge Health Alliance health care model.